navibyte/geospatial/dart/geobase/README.md

 [Well-known binary](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry#Well-known_binary)
 binary format supporting simple geometry objects.

+Two different approaches to use WKB encoders and decoders are presented in this section.

-A (not-so-simple) sample below processes data for demo purposes:
+First a *not-so-simple* sample below processes data for demo purposes in following steps:
 1. write geometry content as a source
 2. encode content as WKB bytes
 3. decode those WKB bytes